-Current Positions -Information Security Engineer at a Chicago-based FinTech Company, Project Manager / Sr. IT Consultant, President & CEO of Slater Technologies, Inc., and Adjunct Professor at the Illinois Institute of Technology - Working on projects related to

-- Subject Matter Expert in Risk Management and Cybersecurity - Security reviews and auditing - Writing a Security Certification Book for a Major U.S. Publisher - ISO 27001 Project Implementations - Software Development - Created an eBook with articles about Security, Risk Management, Cyberwarfare, Project Management and Data Center Operations - Providing subject matter expert services to Data Center product vendors and other local businesses. - Also Developing and presenting technical training materials for undergraduate and graduate students at the Illinois Institute of Technology in the areas of Data Center Operations, Data Center Architecture, Cyber Security Management, and Information Technology hardware and software. - Developing and delivering Cybersecurity Classes for Triton College in River Grove, IL.
+- Current Positions -Information Security Engineer, Project Manager / Sr. IT Consultant, President & CEO of Slater Technologies, Inc., and Adjunct Professor at the Illinois Institute of Technology - - Working on projects related to - Subject Matter Expert in Risk Management and Cybersecurity - Security reviews and auditing - ISO 27001 Project Implementations - Software Development - Created an eBook with articles about Security, Risk Management, Cyberwarfare, Project Management and Data Center Operations - Providing subject matter expert services to Data Center product vendors and other local businesses. - Also Developing and presenting technical training materials for undergraduate and graduate students at the Illinois Institute of Technology in the areas of Data Center Operations, Data Center Architecture, Cyber Security Management, and Information Technology hardware and software. - Developing and delivering Cybersecurity Classes for Triton College in River Grove, IL.